olaoyesalem/SwapSync____Axelar/README.md

 ## Members Role

 - **Olaoye Salem Iyanuloluwa** : Responsible for writing and deploying smart contract; co- writing the script connecting Front-End and smart contract.
-- **Benjamin Easter**: Responsible Writing the front-end and co-writing the script connecting Front-End and smart contract.
+- **OLAH ISRAEL**: Responsible Writing the front-end and co-writing the script connecting Front-End and smart contract.

 ## Features